TheDotflow/dotflow-ui/README.md

 1. Install [NodeJs](https://nodejs.org/en/download)
 2.  `yarn install`
 3.  `yarn dev`
+4. `yarn compile` NOTE: This requires the [dotflow-ink](https://github.com/TheDotflow/dotflow-ink) repository to be cloned next to the `dotflow-ui` repo.
-4. Go to `http://localhost:3000` to interact with the webapp
+5. Go to `http://localhost:3000` to interact with the webapp

 ### Running tests